Analytics-Ninjas/aws-terraform-resources-startups/README.md

 - An IDE of your choice

 # Get Started
-1. Download root acces key on AWS console.
+1. Download root access key on AWS console.
   - `AWS account (Drop Down Menu)` > `Security Credentials` > `Create Access Key`
 2. Clone the repo
 3. Fill in the your access key and secrey access key in `main.tf` file
-4. Execute (For `Windows` user, install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) first then execute with your distro terminal.
+4. Execute (For `Windows` user, install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) first then execute with your distro terminal)
   - `terraform init`
   - `terraform apply -auto-approve`